 And then you have the Ruthless Pragmatists, your intrepid author counted among them, preppers who are concerned predominately with the most likely threats based on activity and environment, no matter how plain and boring they are.

-The pragmatists will spare not a thought for meteors, solar flares and other esoteric and rare phenomena when car wrecks, hurricanes and societal unrest is far more likely to impact us in our lifetimes.
+The pragmatists will spare not a thought for meteors, solar flares, and other esoteric and rare phenomena when car wrecks, hurricanes, and societal unrest are far more likely to impact us in our lifetimes.

 Here’s the thing, all of these approaches are valid, at least valid enough in the mind of an individual prepper to get someone off the couch and out of their chair and doing something.